Welcome to Thibodaux Volunteer Fire Dept

 - Purchased additional sets of new personal protective gear.

-- Partnership with the Bayou Country Children’s Museum to host Night Out at the Booseum with Sparky.
+- Partnership with the Bayou Country Children’s Museum to host Night Out at the Boseum with Sparky.

 - Communication equipment